Living in an urban area means that you get to enjoy certain things.

 A loft mattress isn’t just a piece of furniture.
 It’s also a commitment to a certain lifestyle.

-Height – Depending on the type, the bed portion will usually elevated around 5 to 6 feet off of the ground.
+Height – Depending on the type, the bed portion will usually elevate around 5 to 6 feet off of the ground.
 People who suffer from a fear of heights might be uncomfortable at that elevation.

 Sex life – If you live with a partner, or enjoy an active sex life, a loft bed, because of its height and railings may offer some unintended consequences.
 You can still have sex in a loft bed, but there may be some complications in terms.